 Desa Parkcity is always regarded as the most successful story in township development in Klang Valley, opps, should have said Malaysia.
 Not just its fantastic concept that started 15 years ago, it created enormous capital appreciation for the early birds who believed in developer’s delivery on this so called “Cina Man Land – Kepong”.
 There are not many would imagine this piece of land could now become one of the most classy and expensive places in Klang Valley where rich and famous paid millions to own the terrace or linked houses here.

 What so great about Desa ParkCity?
 Outsiders or keyboard hero may claim it is due to successful branding.
 However, for those who have been Desa Parkcity, they would agree that it is about the entire living lifestyle and it is the “One” for family.
 Some even said that it is like living oversea!
-The secured environment (gated and guarded in each individual parcel, auxiliary police at the entrance and station in other parts of public facilities), beautiful landscape, well maintained parks (Central Park, West Park, Dog Park) & Central Lake, walkable environment (residents and visitors comfortably walk/cycle around the township), joggers and cyclists friendly paths/lanes, dog friends facilities, vibrant commercial element at Waterfront (and its beautiful new commercial European conceptual Arcadia) and much civilised society.
+The secured environment (gated and guarded in each individual parcel, auxiliary police at the entrance and station in other parts of public facilities), beautiful landscape, well maintained parks (Central Park, West Park, Dog Park) & Central Lake, walkable environment (residents and visitors comfortably walk/cycle around the township), jogging and cycling paths/lanes, dog friendly facilities, vibrant commercial element at Waterfront (and its new and beautiful European conceptual retail space at Arcadia) and much civilised society make it perfect for families.
 Sometimes, whether it is the best livable environment is not about the house itself but the demographic of the residents!

-True enough, you just cannot find any other township in Malaysia in similar standard, especially if one try to add in its location factor.
-PROPCAFE can surely tell you, based on all the factors above and our experiences on visiting so many developments in Malaysia, NONE, there is No Second Desa Parkcity in Malaysia!
+True enough, you just cannot find any other township in Malaysia in similar standard, especially if one try to consider the location factor.
+PROPCAFE can surely tell you that, based on all the factors above and our experiences on visiting so many developments in Malaysia, NONE, there is No Second Desa Parkcity in West Malaysia!
 Don’t listen to other developer’s sales talk :P.

 No matter what, location is still the key!